npm package discovery and stats viewer.

 Request Differentiation

-The system identifies duplicate requests based solely on URL and method, potentially overlooking requests that differ in headers, query parameters, or POST bodies.
-Applications requiring differentiation based on these factors may need to extend the key generation logic within the RequestManager.
+The system identifies duplicate requests based on client instance, URL, and method, but still overlooks differences in headers, query parameters, or POST bodies for otherwise matching requests.
+Applications requiring differentiation based on those fields may need to extend the key generation logic within the RequestManager.

 Lifecycle Management